-NOTE: If the transfer case is not in 4WD LOW range, the "Hill Descent Control Indicator Light" will flash for five seconds and HDC will not be enabled.
+- If the transfer case is not in 4WD LOW range, the "Hill Descent Control Indicator Light" will flash for five seconds and HDC will not be enabled. - If the ESC senses that the brakes are overheating the "Hill Descent Control Indicator Light" will flash for five seconds and HDC will become deactivated until the brakes have cooled.